noony19/test.n./Example-Config.md

 //help=cmds

-// If you set this, there will not be a progress bar displayed in the channel topic,
+// If you set this, the "nowplaying" command will show youtube thumbnails
-// and instead, just the name of the song and user that added it
-// This is useful for decreasing spam in the audit log, if it is a concern.
+// Note: If you set this to true, the nowplaying boxes will NOT refresh
+// This is because refreshing the boxes causes the image to be reloaded
+// every time it refreshes.
 //
-//noprogressintopic=true
+//npimages=true

 // If you set this, the bot will not leave a voice channel after it finishes a queue.